-Chapter 7, "Creating User-Defined Casts," describes how to create casts.
-The IBM Informix Database Design and Implementation Guide discusses how to use casts.
+Chapter 7, "Creating User-Defined Casts," on page 7-1, describes how to create casts.
+The IBM Informix: Database Design and Implementation Guide discusses how to use casts.

-Aggregates
+· Aggregates

 An aggregate produces one value that summarizes some aspect of a selected column; for example, the average or the count.
 You can extend aggregates in two ways: